*This post may contain affiliate links. Please read our disclosure for more info.

 She was also featured in the 1992 Australia-filmed Hollywood movie, Survive the Savage Seas.

-Our journey on this beautiful ship involved:
+Our journey on this stunning ship involved:

 - Setting sail around the Whitsunday Islands